Frank Francisco: Toronto Blue Jays

 On January 25, 2011, Francisco was traded to the Toronto Blue Jays in exchange for catcher Mike Napoli.
 On January 29, Francisco agreed to terms with the Blue Jays on a one-year contract.
 After a stint on the disabled list, Francisco made his debut as a Blue Jay on April 20.
-On his first pitch as a Blue Jay, Francisco gave up a home run to the Yankees' Curtis Granderson.
+On his first pitch as a Blue Jay, Francisco gave up a home run to the New York Yankees' Curtis Granderson.
 He became a free agent following the season.

 New York Mets

 On December 6, 2011, Francisco agreed to a two-year contract worth $12 million with the New York Mets.
 Frank Francisco made his Mets debut on April 5, 2012 against the Atlanta Braves, and was named the Mets' closer for the 2012 season.

-On May 13, 2012, Francisco was ejected from a game against the Miami Marlins at Marlins Park after an outburst towards the home plate umpire.

-On June 23, 2012, after a save against the New York Yankees, Francisco was placed on the 15-day disabled list after feeling soreness in his oblique muscle.
+On May 13, Francisco was ejected from a game against the Miami Marlins at Marlins Park after an outburst towards the home plate umpire.
+On June 23, after a save against the New York Yankees, Francisco was placed on the 15-day disabled list after feeling soreness in his oblique muscle.
 Before he began a rehabilitation assignment to come off the DL, Francisco aggravated his injury.
-On August 22, 2012, Francisco showed frustration by hurling a cooler in the dugout after giving up two runs in the top of the ninth inning.
-On December 18, 2012, Francisco had surgery to remove a bone spur from his right elbow.
+On August 22, Francisco showed frustration by hurling a cooler in the dugout after giving up two runs in the top of the ninth inning.
+On December 18, Francisco had surgery to remove a bone spur from his right elbow.

 On May 30, 2013, Francisco was moved to the 60-day disabled list to make room on the 40-man roster for shortstop Omar Quintanilla.
 He became a free agent following the season.

 Chicago White Sox

 On April 14, 2014, the White Sox signed Francisco to a minor league contract, and assigned him to the Triple-A Charlotte Knights.
-On April 17, when Frank De Los Santos was transferred from the Birmingham Barons, Francisco was transferred to the Rookie Pioneer League team, the Great Falls Voyagers.
+On April 17, when Frank De Los Santos was transferred from the Birmingham Barons, Francisco was transferred to the rookie-level Pioneer League team, the Great Falls Voyagers.
 On May 10, the White Sox purchased his contract from Charlotte and brought him up to the major leagues.
-He was designated for assignment on May 22, 2014.
-He cleared waivers and was assigned outright to Charlotte on May 24.
+He was designated for assignment on May 22.
+Francisco cleared waivers and was assigned outright to Charlotte on May 24.
 Francisco refused the assignment and became a free agent.

 Toronto Blue Jays (second stint)

-Francisco signed a minor league deal in late June with Toronto but was released on July 14, 2014, after not appearing in a game.
+On June 20, 2014, Francisco signed a minor league contract with the Toronto Blue Jays.
+He was released on July 14, after not appearing in a game for the organization.